Become an Advisor

 VISION works to affect positive social change in the St. Thomas, national, and global communities.
 We believe this change can happen when there is an opportunity for relationship between these communities.

-Through VISION, therefore we take up the challenge of traveling to sites across the United States, Latin America, Europe and Africa.
+Through VISION, therefore we take up the challenge of traveling to communities across the United States, Latin America, Europe and Africa.
 We are generously taken in as guests by the communities that allow us to work, live, and learn with them.
 Since VISION began in 1986, we have seen the incredible power of this coming together.

 VISION explores this experience through the Six Components: Service, Spirituality, Justice Issues, Community, Cultural Exchange, and Simplicity.
 On trips, students experience the diverse beauty of the world’s cultures, grapple with issues of poverty and injustice, and reflect as a group on issues of faith and life.
 In the end, our hope is that they take this experience and live it.
 In this way, the communities we visit change us forever.